OpenOCL/openocl.github.io/_posts/2019-03-09-tutorial-01-model.md

 \\]
 where $q=[q_0,q_1,q_2]^\top$ are the coordinates of the system,$\dot{q}=[\dot{q_0},\dot{q_1},\dot{q_2}]^\top$ are the velocities of the system, and $f$ is the force input (external force) that only acts on the cart in x-direction.

 We can calculate the derivatives in the *Euler-Lagrange* equation by hand, but it is easier and less error prone to let the computer do the calculations for you.
-We prepared scripts in [Python]() and [Matlab]() for you that use symbolic toolboxes and do the calculation for us.
+We prepared scripts in [Python]() and [Matlab]() for you that use symbolic toolboxes with symbolic differentiation and do the calculation for us.
 From the scripts we get:

 \\[
 \dots